The iUniversity

 The Great Italian 18th Century String Era

-While Torelli is heavily associated with the Bolognese school and the basilica of San Petronio, his Op.
-6 (Concerti musicali) was actually published in Augsburg, Germany, in 1698 during his tenure at the court of Brandenburg-Ansbach.
-These twelve concerti are considered transitional works between the contrapuntal trio sonata and the ritornello-driven concerto, marking them as important, though not as “Bolognese” in origin as his trumpet sonatas or his later Op.
-8.
+Giuseppe Torelli (1658-1709) was heavily associated with the Bolognese school and the basilica of San Petronio.
+His Concerti musicali, Op.
+6 was published in Augsburg, Germany in 1698, during his tenure at the court of Brandenburg-Ansbach.
+These twelve concerti were transitional works that lay between the contrapuntal trio sonata of the 17th century and the ritornello-driven concerto, marking them as important.
+Torelli influenced the composer Arcangelo Corelli (1653–1713) by pioneering the structural development of the concerto, particularly through the establishment of the three-movement fast-slow-fast form and the shift toward clearer melodic lines over dense counterpoint.

 Scores